datawizz/Firestream/charts/firestream/readme.md

-# FireStream Helm Chart
+# Firestream Helm Chart

-Provides a single chart to implement FireStream on any Kubernetes Cluster
+Provides a single chart to implement Firestream on any Kubernetes Cluster

 #TODO use GPU resources if available?
 How to tell?